 There's an entire world of historical mysteries and marvels to explore in and around Phoenix.
-From ghost towns to historic museums and archaeological parks, this trip will help unleash your inner Indiana Jones.
-Oh, and when you're hungry, there's a burger waiting for you at one of the best restaurants in Apache Junction!
+From ghost towns to historic museums to archaeological parks, this trip will help unleash your inner Indiana Jones.

-The Pioneer Living History Village is a must for history buffs.
-Many of the buildings are authentic 19th century structures, while the rest are incredibly detailed re-creations.
-There's an exhibit hall filled with artifacts from across the West as well.
-Plus, if you're into talking history, there are costumed interpreters who are more than happy to show you around the village.
+The Pioneer Living History Village is a must-see for history buffs.
+Many of the buildings are authentic 19th century structures, while the rest are incredibly detailed recreations.
+There's an incredible exhibit hall filled with pieces and artifacts from all across the West.
+Plus, if you're into live history, there are costumed interpreters who are more than happy to show you around the village.

 Go a little further back in time at the Deer Valley Petroglyph Preserve.
-The park features 47 acres of Sonoran Desert landscapes, but the main feature here is the ancient drawings from the Hohokam tribe and other Patayan peoples.
-Hundreds of boulders sport more than 1500 bits of archaic art, some of which date back more than 7,000 years.
-There's an onsite visitor center, which is run by ASU's Center for Archaeology and Society that contains plenty of great information on the mysterious petroglyphs.
+The park features 47 acres of Sonoran Desert landscapes, but the main feature here is the ancient drawings from the Hohokam tribe.
+Hundreds of boulders sport more than 1,500 carvings and pieces of archaic art—some of which date back more than 7,000 years!
+There's an on-site visitor center run by ASU's Center for Archaeology and Society that contains plenty of great information on the origins and various meanings of the mysterious petroglyphs.

-End your trip at one of the coolest archaeological sites in all of Phoenix: the Pueblo Grande Museum and Archaeological Park.
-First, head into the museum to learn about the Hohokam people who lived in this area years ago, and gain insights into the archaeological techniques used to learn about them.
+End your trip at one of the coolest archaeological sites in all of Phoenix: Pueblo Grande Museum and Archaeological Park.
+First, head into the museum to learn about the Hohokam people who lived in the area years ago.
 After you've browsed the galleries, head outside to the Outdoor Trail, where you can see actual Hohokam sites and buildings.
-Learn about the pithouses, peer into the past at the ballcourt, and climb atop the platform mound!
+Learn about the pithouses, peer into the past at the ballcourt, and climb atop the platform mound.

-Whether you're watching a re-enacted gunfight or pondering the mysteries of ancient petroglyphs, there are tons of ways to immerse yourself in Phoenix's fascinating past.
-From Native Americans to pioneers, the history here is unlike anything anywhere else!
+Whether you're watching a reenacted gunfight or pondering the mysteries of ancient petroglyphs, there are tons of ways to immerse yourself in Phoenix's fascinating past.
+From Native Americans to pioneers, the history here is unlike anywhere else in the country.

 It's time to go beyond.
 Follow trails that reveal mighty mountaintops.
 Wander among iconic landscapes beneath picture-perfect skies.
 Let the Sonoran Desert be your guide to limitless adventure.